noaione/yuusha-shoukan-ln/sources/v04/chapter4.md

 [Haahh?
 I can tell that just by looking at him.
 That guy’s fighting ability is just about as strong as a slime.]

-[...N-No, he might be a bit stronger than a slime but...That’s generally what I’m saying.]
+[...N-No, he might be a bit stronger than a slime but...
+That’s generally what I’m saying.]

 Chronois-san...
 If you’re going to back me up here, could you not drop me down